 I’ve been to some pretty big races and met some pretty big stars from the world of running: Dick Beardsley, Ed Eyestone, Jen Rhines, Frank Shorter, Bill Rodgers, Joan Samuelson, Arthur Lydiard, etc. These folks are certainly fast, or coached the fast, but famous?
 They didn’t act it.

-Steve from Oregon offered to hook me up with some fast teams in Oregon for the Hood to Coast Relay.
+Page 2 of 2 - Steve from Oregon offered to hook me up with some fast teams in Oregon for the Hood to Coast Relay.
 He was a very modest man, and for a dude who was 67, he looked like he could get after it if he wanted.
 Maybe he and Alberto have an opening on their relay squad?
 So long as Uecker isn’t the anchor leg.

 Former Lock Haven University standout runner Andy Shearer is the Middletown Athletic Club secretary/treasurer.
 Shearer has been running since 1978.
 His column runs the first Monday of each month.